modeai5176/CelesteAbode2/ENVIRONMENT_SETUP.md

 ### Email not sending?
 - Verify EMAIL_USER and EMAIL_PASS are correct
-- Make sure you're using App Password, not regular password
+- **CRITICAL**: Make sure you're using Gmail App Password, NOT your regular Gmail password
-- Check Gmail security settings
-- Ensure 2FA is enabled on your Google account
+- Ensure 2-Factor Authentication is enabled on your Google account
+- Verify the App Password was generated correctly (16 characters, no spaces)
+- Check that EMAIL_USER is your full Gmail address (e.g., yourname@gmail.com)
+- Make sure the App Password hasn't been revoked or regenerated
+- Check Gmail security settings to ensure "Less secure app access" is not blocking (though App Passwords should bypass this)

 ### Form not submitting?
 - Check browser console for errors